Canonical bases and higher representation theory: Orthodox bases

 The same example is treated by Tingley and the author in \cite[\S 3.5]{TW} and by Kashiwara in \cite[Example 3.3]{Kashnote} from the dual perspective (in terms of simples rather than projectives).
 A variant displaying similar behavior was considered by Khovanov and Lauda in \cite[3.25]{KLI}. \end{example}

+Using familiar methods from modular representation theory, we can relate orthodox bases for the same algebra or module from characteristic 0 and characteristic $p$.
+Fix polynomials $Q_{ij}\in \Z[u,v]$, and let $m=\operatorname{lcm}(t_{ij})$. \begin{proposition} Assume $p\nmid m$.
+Each $\mathbb{F}_p$-orthodox basis vector for the reduction of $Q_{ij}$ mod $p$ is a positive linear combination of $\mathbb Q$-orthodox basis vectors for $Q_{ij}$. \end{proposition} Of course, this theorem is easily generalized to values of $Q_{ij}$ lying in the algebraic integers, replacing $\mathbb{F}_p$ by a larger finite field. \begin{proof} For simplicity, we only discuss $\dU$; the case of $\hl^\bla$ is precisely the same.

+We use the category $\dU$ over the ring $\K=\Z_p$, the $p$-adic integers as a bridge between characteristics $p$ and $0$.

+As usual, we have extension and reduction functors As noted in the proof of Lemma \ref{stringy-summand}, the functor $R$ sends indecomposables to indecomposables.
+Thus, the $\mathbb{F}_p$-orthodox basis coincides with the $\Z_p$-orthodox basis.
+On the other hand, if $M$ is an indecomposable 1-morphism of $\dU_{\Z_p}$, then its extension of scalars $E(M)$ is a sum of indecomposables in $\dU_{\Q_p}$.
+The result follows. \end{proof}

 This categorification framework provides us with a wealth of bases, which are actually quite difficult to study in general.
-For $U_q^+(\widehat{\mathfrak{sl}}_n)$, the orthodox bases of the basic representation $V_{\omega_0}$ (for the choice of $Q_{ij}$ fixed in \cite[\S \ref{m-sec:type-A}]{Webmerged}) over $\K=\mathbb{F}_p$ were defined by Grojnowski as ``$p$-canonical bases'' \cite[\S 14.1]{Groslp}.
-The equivalence of our approach and Grojnowski's is shown by the ``Main Theorem'' of Brundan and Kleshchev \cite{BKKL}.
-This shows that the simple modules over the symmetric groups over a field of characteristic $p$ give the dual orthodox basis of the basic representation of $\mathfrak{sl}_p$ over the field $\mathbb{F}_p$; the determination of these classes is one of the most important questions in modular representation theory
+As mentioned above, Brundan and Kleshchev \cite{BKKL} have shown that the simple modules over the symmetric groups over a field of characteristic $p$ give the dual orthodox basis of the basic representation of $\mathfrak{sl}_p$ over the field $\mathbb{F}_p$; the determination of these classes is one of the most important questions in modular representation theory.

 Similarly, in finite type, examples were recently described by Williamson \cite{WilJames} where the canonical and orthodox bases do not coincide; in fact, for any prime $p$, the orthodox basis of $U(\mathfrak{sl}_{8p-1})$ from characteristic $p$ differs from the canonical basis.